 Bony to Bombshell took off too.
 For example, our article on female aesthetics was a huge hit.
 And that left us with a difficult decision.
 We decided to shut down our design studio and pursue Bony to Beastly and Bony to Bombshell full time.

-We have eight years of experience now, and we've had the honour of helping nearly 10,000 skinny clients finally gain weight, along with the many millions of ectomorphs who have read our articles.
+We have thirteen years of experience now, and we've helped over ten thousand skinny people finally gain weight, along with the many millions of people who have read our articles.

 Outlive: A Dream Body for Everybody

 In the meantime, we kept fielding questions from our non-skinny friends and family.
 On top of that, we kept getting emails from Bony to Beastly and Bombshell alumnis, asking if we could help their non-skinny wives/husbands/mums/dads, etc.

 So Jared decided to head up a new project called Outlive.
 It would focus on helping out-of-shape "skinny-fat" people get their dream bodies.